CINCINNATI -- Cleshawn DuBose said her brother was a kind-hearted person.

 The jury said it couldn't reach a verdict Saturday despite more than 25 hours of deliberations.

-Of the 12 jurors, Hamilton County Prosecutor Joe Deters said four thought Tensing was guilty of murder, four thought he was not guilty and four thought he was guilty of voluntary manslaughter.
+Of the 12 jurors, Hamilton County Prosecutor Joe Deters said four thought Tensing was guilty of murder, and eight thought he was guilty of voluntary manslaughter.
 Deters will decide whether he will retry the case by Nov.
 28.

 Moving forward, Deters could retry Tensing on both charges, he could try Tensing on only the lesser charge or seek different charges, or he could drop the case entirely.